tapis-project/tutorials/hello/hello.md

 ```

 The actual access token is the string labeled `access_token` beginning with `eyJ..` in
 the output above.
-The library derived the other fields from the token itself, including
+The `tapipy` library derived the other fields from the token, including
 the set of `claims`.
+The `claims` represent information about the authentication, including
-When you make an API request to Tapis passing the token, the API uses
+the username and when the token expires.
+When you make an API request to Tapis
-the claims to determine who you are and what accesses you have.
+passing the token, the service uses the claims to determine who you are and what accesses
+you have.

 Now that we have an access token, we are ready to make our first authenticated API
 request to Tapis.
-For this "Hello, Tapis" tutorial, we'll make a call to the Profiles
+For this "Hello, Tapis" tutorial, we'll make a call to the Authenticator
 service to see that Tapis knows who we are.

 Copy the following block into your notebook and run it.

 ```
 t.authenticator.get_userinfo()
 ```
 You should see your user information in output similar to the following: